radcarpet/preempt-experiments/README.md

 Code submission for USENIX-Security

 ## Setup
-Install libraries in a conda environment with `packagelist.txt` and requirements.txt.
+Install libraries in a conda environment with `packagelist.txt` and `requirements.txt`.

 ## Running Experiments
 ### Translation and NER